socialvibe/truex-roku-raf-iroll-examples/README.md

 ## Motivation

-This project contains sample source code that demonstrates how to integrate true[X]'s Ad with RAF and SSAI.
+This project contains sample source code that demonstrates how to integrate true[X]'s Ad with RAF and SSAI

 ## Prerequisites
 - Roku device with development mode enabled.
 Follow [this online guide][roku_device_development_setup] to setup your Roku device for developement.
 You will need to use Roku's IP and Dev server password.